LUUUUUUZ/MACNet-IACL/README.md

    python run.py -h
    ```

    In the 'outputs' folder, you'll find the training log file, which records the details of the training process.

-As an illustration, we've included a 'gowalla' log file as a sample.
+   As an illustration, we've included [a log file](outputs/2023-11-19-20-56-50-gowalla-MACNet.txt) on the Gowalla dataset as an example.

 ## Dataset Format
 You can train the models using your datasets.
 Each dataset should contain the following files: